-- Up to \$1,500 pa - · 1 year with the possibility of renewal
+- Up to \$1,500 pa - 1 year, renewable subject to satisfactory progress

 The scholarships are available to students enrolled in any year of a full-time undergraduate course.
 Candidates must be the children or grandchildren of alumni of the University of New South Wales.
 Applications close early January.